Skip to Content

 Trakka campervans

-The 3 campervans / van motorhomes that have a toilet & shower onboard, but still fit that ‘campervan’ criteria.
+See the 3 campervans / motorhomes below, 2 with a toilet & shower onboard, and 1 without.

 Trakka Akuna

-There are 3 different layouts of the Akuna model, the one below is the A2M and is the smallest.
+There are 3 different layouts of the Akuna model.
+The A2 & A4 which are built on the Volkswagen Crafter LWB, the one below is the A2M built on the smaller Volkswagen Crafter MWB.

 At just shy of 6m long, this campervan fits into a normal car park and would make that transition between city and country easily.